dkratzert/ShelXFile/README.md

 0.02
 ```
 Writes current shx object to test.ins
-All lines in ShelXlFile._reslist get wrapped after 79 characters with " =\n " as
+All lines in ShelXFile._reslist get wrapped after 79 characters with " =\n " as
 specified by SHELXL during the file writing.
 ```python
 shx.write_shelx_file('test.ins')
 ```
-No matter if you loaded a .res or .ins file with refine(), SHELXL refines the structure of the ShelXlFile() object.
+No matter if you loaded a .res or .ins file with refine(), SHELXL refines the structure of the ShelXFile() object.
 The default for refine() are zero least-squares cycles:
 ```python
 shx.refine(2)